Jaxelr/Minimig/.github/ISSUE_TEMPLATE/---feature-request.md

 ---
-name: Feature request
+name: "\U0001F4A1 Feature request"
 about: Suggest a new feature or enhancement for this project
-title:
+title: ''
-labels: ''
+labels: enhancement
-assignees: ''
+assignees: Jaxelr

 ---